rr235/react-testing/README.md

   - first arg for connect is mapStateToProps callback method (null is not needed)
   - actions
   - actions creator will be available as props
+  - use render() over text()
+  - render method returns a cheerioWrapper (Cheerio js is similar to jquery)
+  - use JSONPlaceholder for fake api data